 Chaddock Outreach Committee

 The St. Peter Chaddock Outreach Committee serves as a bridge between St. Peter and our neighbors at Chaddock.
 Chaddock is a nationally recognized leader in the field of trauma and attachment.
 They serve approximately 400 children through their Residential Program, Chaddock School, and Foster Care services.
 There are many opportunities coordinated by the committee for hands-on service as well as providing financial support.
-Meetings are held the 4th Tuesday of every month from 7:00-8:00 in the cafeteria.

 Please contact Elizabeth and Ryan Brown at 217-228-0403 or ElizabethBrown12@gmail.com to volunteer or find out more information.